poteto/hiring-without-whiteboards/README.md

 ## Y - \#

 - [23 Technologies](https://23technologies.cloud) | Remote | Three video calls: general introduction, team introduction, contract
-- [3BoxLabs](https://3boxlabs.com) | Remote | Intro call, resume walk-through, and finally live work exercise with ~2 hours independent work followed by ~1.5 hour debrief discussing the work with the rest of the team.
 - [3D Hubs](https://3dhubs.com/jobs) | Amsterdam, The Netherlands | Take-home code challenge from our product's domain followed by discussion remote/on-site, sometimes do an additional on-site pair programming session.
 - [47 Degrees](https://47-degrees.breezy.hr) | Remote; Seattle, WA; Madrid, ESP; Cadiz, ESP; London, UK | Questions related to implementation of specific projects using popular functional programming libraries and techniques and a discussion about the tradeoffs.
 Discussion of past open-source projects/contributions and future open-source goals. **Note:** This company looks for people who have modern functional programming experience in Haskell, Scala, Swift, or Kotlin and it looks for people who have existing open-source contributions in those fields so the roles can be a bit self-selecting.
 - [4Degrees](https://4degrees.ai/about/) | Chicago, Illinois | Collaborative pair-programming exercise done through video chat that's representative of the responsibilities of the job then a take-home programming task.